 5. Roadstar P819 Trailer Tires

-With an eight-inch rim and four-hole bolt pattern, this is one of the best boat trailer tires to buy.
+With an eight-inch rim and four-hole bolt pattern, this is one of the most affordable boat trailer tires to buy.
 It is never meant to be a substitute for passenger car tires, but it is versatile enough to handle different trailer types and brands.

 Among others, the innovative tread is one of its best features.
 It has a premium contour and low-rolling resistance.
 It creates sufficient traction, making sure that the trailer rolls without problems on different surfaces.
 Best of all, it is thick enough to prevent premature wear, especially when used on rough roads.